 Each state has different criteria for determining what type of business entities must pay franchise taxes, the basis for the tax (either income or capital), and the tax rate.

 Most businesses (except sole proprietors) must register with the state in which they will be doing business.
-So, if you are starting a corporation, partnership, or LLC, you register by filing an application for that specific business type.
+If you are starting a corporation, partnership, or LLC, you register by filing an application for that specific business type.

-Your state will contact you after you have registered your business.
-You can Also check with your state department of revenueto determine whether your state has a franchise tax or another annual tax on businesses.
+Your state will contact you after you have registered your business and generally notify you of what taxes you must calculate and pay.
+You can also check with your state's department of revenue to determine whether your state has a franchise tax or another annual tax on businesses.